How and When is Autism Diagnosed?

 - Loses skills she once had

-If your child has received an Autism diagnosis, read our blog, Your Child Has Been Diagnosed With Autism – Now What? and check out our Parent Resources .
+If your child has received an Autism diagnosis, read our blog, Your Child Has Been Diagnosed With Autism – Now What? and check out our Parent Resources.
+At Autism Learning Collaborative, we are here to answer any of your questions, and you can reach out to us at any time.

-We are also here to answer any of your questions.
-As providers of ABA therapy services in St. Louis , Albuquerque , Omaha and Oklahoma City , we know the ins and outs of all things Autism, from diagnosis to the day-to-day routine of caring for a child with ASD.
-Let our experience guide your way to giving your child the best care they can receive.
+As providers of ABA therapy services in St. Louis, Albuquerque and Omaha, we know the ins and outs of all things Autism, from diagnosis to the day-to-day routine of caring for a child with ASD.
+Whether through in-home therapy, center-based therapy, or school-based therapy, let our experience guide you to giving your child the best care they can receive.